salilab/imp_spatiotemporal_tutorial/doc/snapshot1.md

                                                 template_topology=template_topology, template_dict=template_dict)
 \endcode

-From the output of prepare_protein_library, we see that there are 3 snapshot models at each time point (it is possible to have more snapshot models than copy numbers if multiple copies of the protein exist in the complex).
-We then call `generate_all_snapshots`, which creates a directory for each snapshot, copies the necessary files into that directory, and submits a job script to run sampling.
+From the output of `prepare_protein_library`, we see that there are 3 snapshot models at each time point (it is possible to have more snapshot models than copy numbers if multiple copies of the protein exist in the complex).
+We then wrote `generate_all_snapshots`, which creates a directory for each snapshot, copies the necessary files into that directory, and submits a job script to run sampling.
 The job script will likely need to be customized for the user's computer or cluster.

 \code{.py}
 # 2a - parameters for generate_all_snapshots